Go Back

 • 2 tsp rice vinegar or apple cider vinegar

-• 4 cups cooked white rice medium or short-grain
+• Cooked white rice medium or short-grain preferred

 • 4 handfuls baby spinach or kale/cabbage